-- British English language teacher and teaching theorist, particularly active as an ELT author from the 1950s until the 1970s.
+- British English language teacher and language teaching theorist, active as an ELT author in particular from the 1950s until the 1970s.

-- After the war, in 1947, he obtained a British Council post as teacher and teacher trainer in Iran.
+- In 1947, he became a British Council teacher and teacher trainer in Iran

-- Moved to Indonesia as a British Council lecturer and Education Officer
+- Moved to Indonesia as a lecturer and Education Officer for the British Council

-- In 1954, appointed Professor of English at the University of Indonesia, acting as head of the Department of English.
-P
+- Became Professor of English at the University of Indonesia in 1954, and was head of the Department of English.

-- On the way back to Indonesia he took part in the August 1953 UNESCO International Seminar in Sri Lanka on the Contribution of the Teaching of Modern Languages towards Education for Living in a World Community.
+- En route to Indonesia, participated in the UNESCO International Seminar (August 1953) in Sri Lanka on the Contribution of the Teaching of Modern Languages towards Education for Living in a World Community.

-- Between 1957 and 1961, Hill was, with the better-known language teaching theorist Michael West, the most prolific author in the journal, each publishing a total of eight articles during this period.
+- Between 1957 and 1961, Hill was the most prolific author in the journal together with Michael West.
+Each published eight articles during this time.

-in 1961, resigned from the Council to become a full-time author and lecturer.
+He resigned from the British Council in 1961 to become a full-time writer and occasional lecturer.

-- best-selling Stories for Reproduction series for elementary, intermediate and advanced learners (OUP, 1965)
+- In 1965, Hill published his best-selling Stories for Reproduction series for elementary, intermediate and advanced learners with Oxford University Press.

-- In 1967, Oxford University Press honoured him with a compilation, Selected Articles on the Teaching of English as a Foreign Language (Hill 1967b), which brought together 17 of the more than 50 articles he had published between 1955 and 1967.
+- Oxford University Press published Hill's compilation, Selected Articles on the Teaching of English as a Foreign Language (Hill 1967b).
+This collected together 17 of the more than 50 articles he had published between 1955 and 1967.

 1) Hill, L.A.
 1967.
 Selected Articles on the Teaching of English as a Foreign Language.
 Oxford: Oxford University Press.